docker/docs/datacenter/ucp/3.0/guides/user/services/deploy-app-cli.md

 Let `docker stack deploy` handle any image pulls for you, instead of using `docker pull`.
 This way, your deployment won't try to pull from nodes that are down.
-Also, when new nodes are added to the swarm, images are pulled automatically.
+Also, when new nodes are added to the cluster, images are pulled automatically.

 ## Cleanup